vilisimo/cookme/README.md

 the fridge.

 This is a practice project to get a better grip of:

    - Django
-    - Python
+   - Python 3
    - CSS
    - HTML
    - JavaScript
    - jQuery
-    - deployment process.
+   - Deployment process

 It is not designed to be an innovative app.
 Rather, focus is on getting exposure to different technologies and how they work together.